Smelly pet breath isn’t normal

 Oral and Dental Treatments

-For pets with severe or persistent dental and gum disease or bad breath, using a rinse or gel available from your veterinary clinic may be advisable.
+For pets with severe or persistent dental and gum disease or bad breath, using a rinse or gel from your veterinary clinic may be advisable.
 Gum protectant applications may also be prescribed for pets with problem gums.

 Dental Toys

-There are some toys available which are great at encouraging your pet to chew.
-Some of these toys include the ‘Kong’ and ‘Gumabone’.
+There are some toys available that are great at encouraging your pet to chew.
+Some of these toys include the ‘Kong’ and ‘Gumabone’.Toys are a useful addition to a dental hygiene program; however, they should not be relied on solely.

 Veterinary Dental Treatments